constraintAutomaton/Traveling-with-a-Map/content/related_work.md

 Another difficulty of LTQP is the crafting of performant query plans.
-The lack of a priori statistical information about data sources and the knowledge of their potential contribution to the results bag it is difficult to optimize a query plan.
+The lack of a priori statistical information about data sources and the lack of knowledge of their potential contribution to the results bag make it difficult to optimize a query plan.
 Because of those limitations the current state of the art technique is the <q>Zero-Knowledge Query Planning</q> [](cite:cites Hartig2011).
 This approach relies on carefully crafted heuristic to choose the joint order resulting in fairly performant query plans [](cite:cites Hartig2011, Hartig2014).